-Oils may be submitted for assessment from 1 May 2015.
-They will generally be batched into boxes of a minimum of 12 bottles and sent to Australia.
-However samples will not be held for longer than 2 weeks by Olives NZ before sending to Australia.
+Oils may be submitted for assessment from 1 May 2019.
+They may be batched into boxes of a minimum of 12 bottles and sent to Australia.
+Samples will not be held for longer than 2 weeks by Olives NZ before sending to Australia.
+The turnaround time for full results from receipt of samples by Olives New Zealand to return of full results will generally be between 5 - 6 weeks.

-Note that 8 August is the final date for submissions to ensure results are received back in time to enter the 2015 Olives New Zealand Olive Oil Awards.
+Note that 9 August is the final date for submissions to ensure results are received back in time to enter the 2019 Olives New Zealand Olive Oil Awards.